This article will tell you a detailed comparison between Copyright and Copyleft. Find the complete details below.

 Copyright laws are created such that unauthorized selling or copying of intellectual property of an author is legally publishable and protects the authors.
 A copyrighted document can only be copied or sold after taking prior permission from the author.

-On contrary, A Copyleft gives the freedom for any 3rd party to modify and distribute the software of documentation back to public, on a condition that it remains free.
+On the contrary, a Copyleft gives the freedom for any 3rd party to modify and distribute the software of documentation back to public, on a condition that it remains free.
 When considering Copyleft, the document or software could be placed under Copyrights of the author and other people can make use of distribution terms like GNU Free Documentation License that provides everyone the rights for modifying and redistributing the code without changing the documentation terms.
 It will assure that source code can be distributed but everyone will know about the actual author of the software.
 Also the freedom to distribute is conditional that the documentation terms are not changed and this is called “CopyLeft”.

-Generally the terms and documentation for an author’s work is copied along with a license.
+Generally the terms and documentation of an author’s work is copied along with a license.
 This license provides the person who owns a copy of the original work, the similar freedom to modify and distribute it as the author of it which includes different levels of freedom as below:

 - Freedom to use the software/contents